ethereum/portal-network-specs/witness.md

 This document is concerned with witness abstract syntax, semantics, binary encoding, validation & execution semantics.

+It does not:
-It does not define how the witnesses are being propagated via network.
+- define how the witnesses are being propagated via network.
-It does not provide specific implementation algorithms, and way to optimize it.
+- provide specific implementation algorithms, and way to optimize it.
+- provide suggestions on specific use cases of witnesses in sync, hash checks and state storage.
+- provide explanations on how stateless ethereum works in general.

-The specification is complemented by an [implementer's handbook](TBD), [example code](TBD) and [tests](TBD) to help with the specific implementation.
+The specification is complemented by a [Stateless Ethereum overview document](./README.md), an [implementer's handbook](TBD), [example code](TBD) and [tests](TBD) to help with the specific implementation.

 ## 1.3.
 Security Considerations